|

 Japanese PoW prison.

-We had a marvellous trip catching up with a lot
+We had a marvelous trip catching up with a lot

 about 9 or 10 ex-riders came with their wives.